 If you run or manage a hotel you have a responsibility to ensure your fire safety is up to date.
 This is more than a responsibility to the safety of your guests, it is a legal requirement.
 The law is very clear, and the penalties range from a fine through to actual imprisonment.
-Basically, this not an optional guideline or something you can pay lip service to by having the occasional fire drill for the staff, it is a serious responsibility, and it is a part of the continued good practice for the running of your business.
+Basically, this is not an optional guideline or something you can pay lip service to by having the occasional fire drill for the staff, it is a serious responsibility, and it is a part of the continued good practice for the running of your business.

 Occasionally there is a misunderstanding about size, when it comes to accommodation and yes, of course, the actual requirements of fire safety vary depending on the kind of hotel facility involved.
-The fire alarms and other warning systems, for example, are going to be considerably more sophisticated in a busy conference centre and spa, than they are in small boutique hotel.
+The fire alarms and other warning systems, for example, are going to be considerably more sophisticated in a busy conference centre and spa, than they are in a small boutique hotel.
 The number of staff will affect the need for trained fire wardens and how your evacuation policy works.
 Even location can make a difference; a central London hotel will need to take a very different approach to fire than a small boutique one on the Brighton promenade.
 The underlying requirements however are all the same.
 You must have an appropriate fire safety policy and the associated practices in place.
 All the rest is implementation, because the bottom line is not about the size of your business it is about the responsibility to your staff and guests.

 That said, clearly the hotel, bed and breakfast and any other accommodation business are different to other working environments.
 The fact that guests are there overnight or to attend a conference or other types of event, will impact on your fire safety processes.
 As well as the unusual nature of the business, regular shift changes and the unreliable and unknown nature of the visitors, add a further dimension to the already complex problem.
-Your fire risk assessment will cover off the main policies, so the following are a few suggestions, hints, tips and things you may want to consider as well.
+Your fire risk assessment will cover the main policies, so the following are a few suggestions, hints, tips and things you may want to consider as well.

 Fire Safety Tips for Hotels